atoti/atoti/03-use-cases/01-finance/risk-management/operational-risk/credit-card-fraud-detection/atoti-pycaret/README.md

 Extract the contents from within `source.zip` and change directory to the extracted `source` folder.

-## Poetry
+## uv

-If using Poetry in a Windows environment, it is recommended to use Python 3.8 due to llvmlite and numpy requirements for PyCaret:
+If using uv in a Windows environment, it is recommended to use Python 3.8 due to llvmlite and numpy requirements for PyCaret:
-`poetry env use $(py -3.8 -c 'import sys; print(sys.executable)')`
+`uv venv --python 3.8 --seed`

 Set up the virtual environment for the project using the below command:
 ```
-poetry install
+uv sync
 ```

-Refer to the [poetry documentation](https://python-poetry.org/docs/master/#installing-with-the-official-installer) for more information on the package manager.
+Refer to the [uv documentation](https://docs.astral.sh/uv/) for more information on the package manager.

 ## Docker